wdxcjnb6/CFCDBN/README.md

 This repository provides the core code and resources used in the study:

-**"Characterizing Cross-Frequency Directed Brain Networks in Adolescent Anxiety via Graph-Based Modeling"**
+**"CFCDBN: Personalized Directional Brain Network Modeling of Cross-Frequency Coupling Alterations in Adolescent Anxiety Disorders"**

 ---